EleutherAI/gpt-neox/README.md

 - **Positional Encodings:**

-    - Choose between T5 RPE style positional encodings, a learned encoding added to the input (GPT2-style), Sinusoidal positional encoding, [rotary positional encodings](https://arxiv.org/abs/2104.09864), and no positional encodings at all (which [recent](https://arxiv.org/abs/1905.04226) [research](https://arxiv.org/abs/2102.11174) has found to even outperform other positional encodings in autoregressive models).
+    - Choose between T5-style relative positional encodings, learned encoding added to the input (GPT2-style), sinusoidal positional encoding, [rotary positional encodings](https://arxiv.org/abs/2104.09864), and no positional encodings at all (which [recent](https://arxiv.org/abs/1905.04226) [research](https://arxiv.org/abs/2102.11174) has found to be competetive with other positional encodings in autoregressive models).
+Use the `pos-emb` field to select a positional encoding.

 - **Sparsity:**

-    - Deepspeed's sparse attention kernels are supported, but don't work with cuda 11.0+, and require a specific hardware setup (V100s/RTX2080s). add `"sparsity": "all"` to your config to use sparse attention on all layers, or `"sparsity": "interspersed"` to use it every other layer.
+    - Deepspeed's sparse attention kernels are supported, but don't work with cuda 11.0+, and require a specific hardware setup (V100s/RTX2080s/A100s).
+Add `"sparsity": "all"` to your config file to use sparse attention on all layers, or `"sparsity": "interspersed"` to use it every other layer.

 - **Norms:**

-    - A [recent Google paper](https://arxiv.org/abs/2102.11972) has shown layernorm may not be the best option for transformer models.
-We offer a choice of layernorm, scalenorm and RMSNorm easily configured by changing a single line in your config file.
+    - We offer a choice of layernorm, scalenorm, RMSNorm, and a custom layernorm kernel.
+Use the `norm` field to select a normalization.

 ### Optimizers

 - NeoX supports Adam, CPUAdam, 1-Bit Adam, SM3 and madgrad_wd optimizers, as well as Deepspeed's [Zero Redundancy Optimizer](https://www.deepspeed.ai/features/#the-zero-redundancy-optimizer).
+Use the `optimizer` field and (if applicable) `zero_optimization` field to configure your optimizer.

 - **Zero Redundancy Optimizer (ZeRO):**

     - ZeRO stage 1 works seamlessly with NeoX, while ZeRO stage 2 requires pipeline parallelism be set to 0.
 We are additionally working on integrating ZeRO 3 into the codebase.
     Turning on ZeRO is as simple as adding one field to your configuration file.

+### High-Precision Training:

+ - Choose between `fp16`, `bf16`, and `fp32` operations to get the most performance out of your avaliable compute.
+Use the `precision` field to configure your precision settings.
+ - Due to a known issue with `PyTorch`, `bf16` models require doing the all-reduce operation in `fp32`.
+If you have a patch for this problem, you can turn off the default`"fp32_allreduce": True`.

 ### Straightforward configuration